Citizenship in Norway - Guide for 2023

 Citizenship by marriage in Norway

-Another option to obtain citizenship in Norway is marriage.
+Another option to obtain citizenship in Norway in 2024 is marriage.
 This applies if:

 - you have resided in Norway for the previous 3 years with your spouse or partner in order to apply for Norwegian citizenship;